West Kelowna Real Estate News!

 A national sales-to-new listings ratio of between 40% and 60% is generally consistent with a balanced national housing market, with readings below and above this range indicating buyers’ and sellers’ markets respectively.
 That said, the balanced range can vary among local markets.

-Based on a comparison of the sales-to-new listings ratio with its long-term average, more than two-thirds of all local markets were in balanced market territory in December 2017.
+Based on a comparison of the sales-to-new listings ratio with its long-term average, more than 60% of all local markets were in balanced market territory in March 2018.

-The Aggregate Composite MLS® HPI rose by 9.1% y-o-y in December 2017.
-This was the 8th consecutive deceleration in y-o-y gains, continuing a trend that began in the spring.
-It was also the smallest y-o-y increase since February 2016.
+The Aggregate Composite MLS® HPI rose 4.6% y-o-y in March 2018.
+This was the 11th consecutive deceleration in y-o-y gains, continuing a trend that began last spring.
+It was also the smallest y-o-y increase since December 2013.

-Benchmark home prices rose by about 14% on a y-o-y basis in Victoria and by about 19% elsewhere on Vancouver Island in December.
-These y-o-y gains were similar to those recorded in October and November.
+Benchmark home prices continued to rise by about 15% on a y-o-y basis in Victoria and by about 20% elsewhere on Vancouver Island.

-Benchmark home prices rose by 6.6% y-o-y in Ottawa (led by a 7.5% increase in two-storey single family home prices), by 5.4% in Greater Montreal (led by a 6.3% increase in in two-storey single family home prices) and by 6.3% in Greater Moncton (led by an 8.3% increase in one-storey single family home prices).
+Benchmark home prices rose by 7.7% y-o-y in Ottawa (led by an 8.6% increase in two-storey single family home prices), by 6.2% in Greater Montreal (led by a 7.4% increase in two-storey single family home prices) and by 4.9% in Greater Moncton (led by a 6.3% increase in one-storey single family home prices).
 (Table 1)

 – 30 –